DecLearn/declearn/README.md

        (optional maximum number of steps (<=1 epoch) and optional timeout).
      - Early-stopping parameters (optionally): patience, tolerance, etc. as to the global model loss's evolution throughout rounds.
+     - Local Differential-Privacy parameters (optionally): (epsilon, delta) budget, type of accountant, clipping norm threshold, RNG parameters.
    - Alternatively, write up a TOML configuration file that specifies all of the former hyper-parameters.
-   - Call the server's `run` method, passing it the former config object (or the path to the TOML configuration file).
+   - Call the server's `run` method, passing it the former config object, the path to the TOML configuration file, or dictionaries of keyword arguments to be parsed into a `FLRunConfig` instance.

 #### Clients setup instructions